SavickTso/SavickTso.github.io/_pages/about.md

 Former intern at SonyAI and Hitachi R&D.

+**OPEN TO WORK NOW:** let's have a talk!
+I am looking for both academic and industry jobs.

 <!-- I am looking for opportunities of internship in ML, CV, Robotics field.
 Contact me if you are willing to offer any.
 (Doesn't need to be in Tokyo area)  -->